skypjack/entt/docs/md/entity.md

 * `registry.group<sprite, transform, rotation>()`.

 Fortunately, these are also very common cases if not the most common ones.<br/>
-This allows users to have the highest possible performance on a greater number of component combinations.
+It allows to increase performance on a greater number of component combinations.

-Two nested groups are such that they own at least one type of component and the list of component types involved by one of them is contained entirely in that of the other.
+Two nested groups are such that they own at least one componet type and the list of component types involved by one of them is contained entirely in that of the other.
 More specifically, this applies independently to all component lists used to define a group.<br/>
 Therefore, the rules for defining whether two or more groups are nested can be summarized as: